forrestxu123/Android-Framework-System-Design/quality/crash.md

   - App sets default uncaught exception handle: uncaughtException() calls the ActivityManager method handleApplicationCrash() when a throwable is not caught in the current app to request ActivityManagerService(AMS) for crash handling.
   - AMS Crash Handling:
-    AMS collects all crash information needs and sends it to DropManagerService by calling the method DropManager#addData().
+    AMS collects all crash information needs through handleApplicationCrashInner() and sends it to DropManagerService by calling the method DropManager#addData().
   - DropManagerService creates crash log information.
     DropManagerService receives the crash information from AMS and store crash information log file into /data/drop folder.
   - App Self-Termination Handling: